-Home Assistant has a lot of official Integrations that are delivered with it, ready for use.
-They do not require additional installation or updating from us - they are updated together with the system.
-A list of all currently available official integrations can be found at:
+Home Assistant has a lot of official Integrations that come with it, ready to use.
+They do not require additional installation and updating from us - they are updated along with the system.
+The list of all currently available official integrations can be found at:

 Despite such a large collection (currently 1540 extensions), due to the pace of development of the IoT world, there is a need to create further integrations within Home Assistant, not only to support subsequent devices, but also related to the use of various internet services, algorithms, automation, etc. new, unofficial integrations, written by the Home Assistant community.
 They are called Custom Components.
 Most often their repositories and instructions are on the GitHub portal.